 Side Effects of Vicodin Abuse

 Vicodin can cause those who abuse it to become dizzy.
 In addition to stomach pain, they may also feel pain in their legs or back.
 Stools may appear tarry or black in color.
 The gums of Vicodin addicts may bleed frequently, and they may produce vomit which is filled with blood.
 The lips of some users may also have a bluish tinge, and many heavy users experience a difficulty urinating.
 Also, they may have problems swallowing food or even breathing.
 Some other Vicodin side effects are:

 - Severe fatigue

 - Rash on skin (due to allergic reaction)

 Because Vicodin is a legal drug prescribed to many patients who are suffering from pain, addiction has become a serious problem.
 Like most other drugs, those who attempt to quit may be experience severe withdrawal symptoms.
 It is for this reason that rehab services are so important, because they can help those addicted to this drug break free and recover.
 In addition to detoxification services, many rehab centers also provide counseling for their patients.

 There are many rehab programs to choose from when you want to get rid of your Vicodin addiction.
 Two of the most common rehab options include inpatient and outpatient treatment programs.
 While rehab services can be costly for some, many insurance companies will cover it, and credit card payments are always an option.

-Contact us at New Life Addiction Treatment Center today, so that you can begin your path towards complete recovery.
+Contact us at NeuroPsychiatric Addiction Clinic today, so that you can begin your path towards complete recovery.